kyma-project/kyma/docs/application-connector/docs/08-07-renew-client-cert.md

 >**NOTE:** You can only renew client certificates that are still valid.
 If your client certificate expired, you must generate a new one.

-1. To renew the client certificate, you must use the same certificate subject that matches the subject of your current certificate.
+1. To renew the client certificate, use the same certificate subject that matches the subject of your current certificate.
 To check the certificate subject, run:
   ```
   openssl x509 -noout -subject -in {PATH_TO_OLD_CRT}
   ```